timothyfraser/sigma/docs/14_workshop.md

 ##  Interaction Effects

+To support your analysis, we have created several functions to estimate interaction effects in factorial experiments.
+They can be found in the [`functions/functions_factorial.R` file of this repository.](https://github.com/timothyfraser/sigma/blob/main/functions/functions_factorial.R).
+If you are working with a copy or clone of this repository, you can source this file into your `R` session by typing `source("functions/functions_factorial.R")`.

 ### Estimating a Pooled Standard Error

 In a factorial experiment, each combination of factors can vary a little due to random noise.
 This makes it hard to compare effects, so we want to use a **pooled standard error** that represents the average amount of noise across all groups before estimating treatment effects.